jabbany/CommentCoreLibrary/ReadMe.md

+### Note
+This version incorporates the library with player API(IFrame) from popular video sites such as YouTube, Dailymotion and etc..

+Compliance to the ToS of these video sites is particularly noted.

 # Readme
 The CommentCoreLibrary is a set of javascript 'classes' that make up the core controller for comment streaming on top of a video.
 It is intended as a catalyst for the future development of comment streaming